mvolkmann/blog/src/swift/SwiftPackageManager.md

 - Paste the Git URL into the search input.
   This renders the Markdown found in the `README.md` file of the package.
-  TODO: Why doesn't this work for my `RMVGeometry` package?
+  TODO: Why doesn't this work for many packages including `RMVGeometry` package?

 - In the "Dependency Rule" dropdown, select one of the following options where the repository tags are semantic version numbers: